Proxmox

 <img src="https://mintcdn.com/siderolabs-fe86397c/hVMyOt-W9fmKR5ik/talos/v1.13/platform-specific-installations/virtualized-platforms/images/proxmox-edit-nic.png?fit=max&auto=format&n=hVMyOt-W9fmKR5ik&q=85&s=f8506479e079edb5dcd1bbd281b1c5b6" width="500px" data-path="talos/v1.13/platform-specific-installations/virtualized-platforms/images/proxmox-edit-nic.png" />

-> **Tip**: Enable a serial console (ttyS0) in Proxmox VM settings to see early boot logs and troubleshoot network connectivity issues.
+<Note>Enable a serial console (`ttyS0`) in Proxmox VM settings to see early boot logs and troubleshoot network issues.
+This is especially useful when debugging DHCP timing or bridge configuration problems.</Note>

-## Start control plane node
+## Step 3: Start the control plane node

 <img src="https://mintcdn.com/siderolabs-fe86397c/hVMyOt-W9fmKR5ik/talos/v1.13/platform-specific-installations/virtualized-platforms/images/proxmox-maintenance-mode.png?fit=max&auto=format&n=hVMyOt-W9fmKR5ik&q=85&s=79e8999d9e9d9baf6f592dc13741fb9c" width="500px" data-path="talos/v1.13/platform-specific-installations/virtualized-platforms/images/proxmox-maintenance-mode.png" />